 2. Poor Sleep Quality

-If you’re yawning after eight hours of sleep, there might be something wrong with your sleep quality.
+If you’re yawning after 8 hours of sleep, there might be something wrong with your sleep quality.
 It matters just as much as the duration.3

 Healthy sleep is free of disturbances.
-You should also go through all five phases: stage 1, 2, 3, 4, and rapid eye movement (REM) sleep.
+You should also go through all 5 phases: non-rapid eye movement (NREM) stages 1, 2, 3, and 4 and rapid eye movement (REM) sleep.
 Stages 3 and 4 are especially important for getting your deepest rest.
-Once you complete all five, you re-enter stages 1 and 2.4
+Once you complete all 5, you re-enter stages 1 and 2.4

-Good sleep quality means that you went through all five cycles.
+Good sleep quality means that you went through all 5 cycles.
 If this doesn’t happen, you’ll be yawning the day away.